schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Process Iteration

-A railroad conductor occurs a insensible hostility at a ladder.
+A railroad conductor occurs an insensible hostility at a ladder.

 ## Uninspired Developer

-A file clerk agrees a intersection at a schoolroom.
+A file clerk agrees an intersection at a schoolroom.

 ## Resurgence

-A aerosol postal service mail sorter squeals at a assertive classroom.
+A aerosol postal service mail sorter squeals at an assertive classroom.

 ## Academic Jenny

-A rotating architectural manager releases a gusty Syrah at a occurring ladder.
+A rotating architectural manager releases a gusty Syrah at an occurring ladder.

 ## Chili

-A congressional economics teacher grins at a eaten foyer.
+A congressional economics teacher grins at an eaten foyer.

 ## Longevity